jwplante/a3-jwplante/README.md

 ### Design/Evaluation Achievements
 - **Included About Section**: I included a plot summary of the game based on my plot summary from the previous assignment to give incentive for the player to keep playing the game, and included my social media links so they can follow my other work and see my resume.
 - **User Testing**: I tested CS Clicker with two other users in an attempt to find any bugs and to gain insight for any future builds of the game.
 Here are my main findings:
   - The UI elements are too large for the page itself, since users have to scroll down to buy items.
+(Also, one of my users trying to break the UI by trying to overflow the counter caused the results table to not be bounded on the right side of the screen, which needs to be fixed in a future release).
   - The game is fundamentally unbalanced in favor of the Hobbyists due to their high (loc/s)/price ratio, meaning that endgame purchases are useless.
   - The game could be improved to include support for other screen sizes/devices (I also tested the page with a text-only browser and while the website was readable, it was nonfunctional).
   - Clicking the button is pointless after the early-game due to it increasing the counter by one.
 This could be fixed by having a scale that can increase based on the number of purchased items or as an upgrade itself.